Go to the page content

 Using data to support your diabetes control

 It is easy to ‘turn off’ when data is mentioned.
-But getting more information about your glucose levels could help you manage your diabetes better.
-The ability to check your sugar levels easily and quickly can build a sense of control.7 CGMs have alarms that can help you avoid both low sugar levels (hypoglycaemia) and high sugar levels (hyperglycaemia).
-Avoiding lows and highs can reduce your risk of complications in the future.6,7 People using digital health solutions, such as CGMs, have said that these devices have helped them adopt a healthier lifestyle.8
+But getting more information about your glucose levels could help you manage your diabetes better.2 Many CGM devices have alarms that can help you avoid both low glucose levels (hypoglycaemia) and high glucose levels (hyperglycaemia).
+Avoiding lows and highs can both protect your health now and reduce your risk of complications in the future.2,6 When people with diabetes were asked about their CGM devices, the vast majority said that using their devices helped them adopt a healthier lifestyle.7

 Would a digital device motivate you to go for a walk or swap a piece of cake for a healthier option?

-Everyone’s diabetes is different, and CGMs allow a more flexible and personalised approach to your diabetes.6 Continuous glucose monitoring can also help you to have better conversations with your healthcare professional.6 The measurements and insights from your CGM monitor are automatically made into an easy-to-read report which you can discuss and then use to make decisions together about managing your diabetes.6
+Everyone’s diabetes management is different, and continuous glucose monitoring allows a more flexible and personalised approach to your diabetes management.6 Using CGM can also help you to have better conversations with your healthcare professional, because the CGM glucose numbers are automatically made into an easy-to-read report which you can discuss and then use to make decisions together about managing your diabetes.6

 Time in Range (TiR) is one CGM measure that can help you keep track of and manage your glucose variations.
-Time in Range uses the numbers from your CGM to show how much time you spend in your target blood sugar range.
-For most people, this is between 70 and 180 mg/dl (3.9–10 mmol/l).6 During the global pandemic, many people successfully used digital health and TiR to monitor their glucose levels, and it has been suggested that the new measure could help give people more control over their diabetes.9,10
+Time in Range uses the numbers from your CGM device to show how much time you spend in your target blood glucose range.
+For most people, this is between 70 and 180 mg/dl (3.9–10 mmol/l).6 During the global pandemic, many people successfully used digital health and Time in Range to monitor their glucose levels and reduce hypoglycaemia and hyperglycaemia.8,9 The new measure can help people with diabetes and their healthcare professionals better understand their glucose variability and set goals to improve their diabetes management.6

-Experts recommend that if you have type 1 or type 2 diabetes, most people should spend at least 17 hours (70%) of their day within this range.6 (Check with your doctor for your personal target).
+Experts recommend that most people with type 1 or type 2 diabetes should aim to spend at least 17 hours (70%) of the day in range.6 (check with your doctor for your personal target)

 Have a look at this article to read more about the new diabetes measurement Time in Range.

-CGMs and Time in Range (TiR) are just some examples of diabetes digital health that can help you better manage your diabetes.6 There are other innovations on the horizon.4 By using diabetes monitoring devices like CGMs that connect to a smartphone or tablet, you can stay on track hour by hour with your sugar levels.6 By using Time in Range (TiR), with the support of your healthcare professional, you can make treatment decisions and personalised choices about your diet and lifestyle that work for you.
-And you don’t need to wait until your next appointment to see how you’re doing; with a CGM you can monitor your diabetes every day.7 A quick look at this article will help you understand more about how digital health can help you manage your diabetes.
+CGMs and Time in Range are just some examples of diabetes digital health that can help you better manage your diabetes.6 There are other innovations on the horizon.4 By using diabetes monitoring devices like CGM devices, which connect to a smartphone or tablet you can stay on track hour by hour with your glucose levels.6 By using Time in Range with the support of your healthcare professional, you can make treatment decisions and personalised choices about your diet and lifestyle that work for you and your diabetes.
+And you don’t need to wait until your next appointment to see how you are doing; with a CGM device you can monitor your diabetes every day.2,7 A quick look at this article will help you understand more about how digital health and how it can help you improve your diabetes management.

-This free CGM Cheat Sheet gives you the basics about starting with a CGM and TiR
+This free CGM Cheat Sheet gives you the basics about starting with a CGM device and Time in Range

 References